xenn0010/Agent-Lobbi/src/sdk/go_sdk/README.md

-# Agent Lobby Go SDK
+# Agent Lobbi Go SDK

-This SDK provides a Go client for interacting with the Agent Lobby ecosystem.
+This SDK provides a Go client for interacting with the Agent Lobbi ecosystem.

 ## Prerequisites